andykhrulev/pairer/README.md

 - boost
 - cmake 3.6

-2. How to build
+2. Build steps

-a. install major dependancies
+- install major dependancies

-b. clone project to your folder
+- clone project to your folder

-c. set the LIBFREERADIUS_INCL variable to path to folder where the 'freeradius-devel/libradius.h' header file can be resolved,
-        e.g. if freeradius is built in the folder ~/Downloads/freeradius-server-3.0.15 then the variable shall be set:
+- set the LIBFREERADIUS_INCL variable to path to folder where the 'freeradius-devel/libradius.h' header file can be resolved, e.g. if freeradius is built in the folder ~/Downloads/freeradius-server-3.0.15 then the variable shall be set:

     > export LIBFREERADIUS_INCL=~/Downloads/freeradius-server-3.0.15/src/

-d. create makefiles by using cmake tool from the root of cloned folder:
+- create makefiles by using cmake tool from the root of cloned folder:

     > cmake .

-e. build binary files from the root of cloned folder:
+- build binary files from the root of cloned folder (Catch unittest project will be downloaded from github during building):

     > make all